shehzansk/ConverseLLM/BARE_METAL.md

 ## Getting started

 1. Clone the repo into your server as the user who the application will run as.
-`git clone git@github.com:Mintplex-Labs/anything-llm.git`

-2. `cd anything-llm` and run `yarn setup`.
+2. `cd converse-llm` and run `yarn setup`.
 This will install all dependencies to run in production as well as debug the application.

 3. `cp server/.env.example server/.env` to create the basic ENV file for where instance settings will be read from on service start.